velas/test-us/README.md

 # Velas Test-us
-Welcome to public testing of Velas products
+Welcome to public testing of Velas Wallet products

 Test session is now open.